 The question is considerably more difficult than most people think it is.
 For people in North America, the idea isn’t something that’s really considered.
 The reason why is that most people who live in Canada or the U.S. are content to stay right where they are, but they never think of actually placing themselves in that situation.
 What if you had to ask yourself if you want to immigrate to a new country?

 That’s when things change for people, because people who are anti-immigration only think of the fact that someone is coming into their country.
 There is a kind of egotism that accompanies that statement because it implies that everyone wants to get into their country.
 If they left the gates open, some think that everyone in the world would be then sitting in Canada or the USA!
+Check this link to learn about How can I become a British citizen?

 This is, of course, not true, but it does come down to a person’s thoughts on immigration.
 What would happen if you had to ask yourself that very question?